CastleLab/COMP3021-2021Fall-PA2-Student-Version/Demostration.md

 > **Update:**
 > - For the icon used in the `Alert`, message dialog means there is an information icon in the dialog.
-> - For the dialog to show then losing the game, either error or information are fine since the example in readme shows an information icon.
+> - For the dialog to show that losing the game, either error or information are fine since the example in readme shows an information icon.

 ### 1. Main menu (12pt)
  - [1.1] The main menu should display correctly (6pt)